 COAF Algorithm

-The COAF should be composed of a two parts; a COAF organisation identifier and the actual reference.
+The COAF should be composed of two parts; a COAF organisation identifier and the actual reference.
 The organisation identifier specifies the official central body that assigned the COAF as per the issuer’s request.
 It is a 2 character alphanumeric code and the SMPG verifies that it is unique per organisation.
 The reference is an alphanumeric code of up to 14 characters, and is unique per official central body.

+Responsibilities of COAF registration organisations

 A centralised list of COAF registration organisations and their identifiers is published by the SMPG and can be found on the SMPG website.

+In order to become a COAF registration organisation the entity must be supported by local market participants and accept the SMPG’s COAF principles.

+A COAF registration organisation is to assign a COAF for all events notified to it and where the security is issued in the market for which the body is responsible; it is not allowed to limit COAF assignment to securities e.g. issued or listed with the particular entity.

+COAFs need to be made public in some form, and not restricted to e.g. stock exchange or CSD members, but the COAF registration organisation may charge for COAF access on a cost recovery basis.
+The information provided in this form needs to include at least the key details (ISIN, issuer, COAF, event type) allowing market users to identify which event the COAF refers to.

 Use of COAF

-As per the definition, the COAF reference should be unique and two events is not to be assigned the same COAF.
+As per the definition, the COAF reference should be unique and two events are not to be assigned the same COAF.

 If an issuer announces the same event for two or more of its issued securities, for example a cash dividend with the exact same terms for both the ordinary share and the preferential share, each event must be given its own COAF reference.
-The COAF reference must be unique per combination of event code (CAEV) and security (e.g. ISIN).
+The COAF reference must be unique per combination of event code (CAEV), Mandatory/Voluntary (CAMV) indicator and security (e.g. ISIN).

 Relationship between CORP and COAF